“Like a thief on a Sunday morning,

 Amidst all the crying, I must admit, there was a lot of laughing.
 “We keep laughing to keep from crying,” is a phrase I’ve adopted since that calamitous day.
 Even at her service, there were many laughs.
 It’s not terribly surprising.
 My mother not only had a uniquely contagious laugh, but anyone who has ever been to my house for any kind of gathering knew she wanted everyone comfortable, laughing, and well-fed.
-When I host a party, I find myself behaving the same was as she would: always on my feet, seldom sitting down, and tending to anyone who needs it.
+When I host a party, I find myself behaving the same way she would: always on my feet, seldom sitting down, and tending to anyone who needs it.

 The path forward for me and my father is murky at best.
-Anything important under our roof, my mother handled with better than comprehension than him and I put together.
+Anything important under our roof, my mother handled with better comprehension than him and I put together.
 By comparison, dad and I are Laurel and Hardy.
 The tragic fact of life is that when something horrible happens to your family, the world doesn’t stop while you process things.
 Bills keep coming.
 Work still needs you.
 And momentary bouts of anger that lead you to impulsively kick or punch something will do nothing to change the unshakeable fact that your mother is dead and gone.

 I’d like to end on a positive note, but I’m not sure I can.
 Not with so much uncertainty plaguing me and my father.
 Among several, pithy musings I’ve heard from a handful of people over the last hellish month and a half, few strike a chord as much as words I heard from a total stranger two days after my mother passed: